Bicycle Lab

 Not so obvious differences in anatomy

-Besides the obvious differences between men’s and women’s anatomy there are some other not so obvious differences.
+Besides the obvious differences between men’s and women’s anatomy, there are some other not-so-obvious differences.
 The one that has the largest impact on bicycle saddle comfort is pelvic width.
-Women naturally have a pelvis that is slightly wider than men to allow for child birth.
-Because of this extra width, and actual pelvic geometry, a women sitting on a mens bicycle seat can place the “sit bones” outside of the area of support.
+Women naturally have a pelvis that is slightly wider than men to allow for childbirth.
+Because of this extra width, and actual pelvic geometry, a woman sitting on a men’s bicycle seat can place the sit bones outside of the area of support.
 This transfers the support from skeletal (pelvic support) to soft tissue which is very uncomfortable.

 The saddle should support the pelvis